Edetjen19/Article-Subject-Predictor/README.md

 ```

 ### Read and Adjust Data
-Read in the data
+Read the data

-we will est the accuracy by comparing using 80% of the train data to train and then for the last 20% removing the subjects and comparing the models results on that against the true subject data for the same 20%
+we will test the accuracy by comparing using 80% of the train data to train and then for the last 20% removing the subjects and comparing the models results on that against the true subject data for the same 20%

 ```python